Bizcuit/vscode-ampscript/README.md

 You have two options on how to enable syntax highlighting:

-* Open a file that has a ".amp" or ".ampscript" file extension
+* Open a file that has an ".amp" or an ".ampscript" file extension
 * Manually set the language of the file to "AMPscript" (check the video below)

 ![AMPScript](https://raw.githubusercontent.com/Bizcuit/vscode-ampscript/master/screenshot_video_howto.gif)